-P2P works by the NVR establishing an outbound connection to the P2P server, the LILIN Viewer also connects to the P2P server and the P2P server connects the NVR and App together so video and data can flow seamlessly between the 2 devices.
+P2P works by the NVR establishing an outbound connection to the P2P server, the LILIN Viewer also connects to the P2P server and the P2P server connects the NVR and app together so video and data can flow seamlessly between the 2 devices.

-The only drawback of using P2P is there is a slight delay (4 – 5 seconds) in connection when the app is first opened, this is while the secure connection in between the app and the NVR established within the P2P server.
+The only drawback of using P2P is there is a slight delay (4 – 5 seconds) in connection when the app is first opened, this is while the secure connection between the app and the NVR is established within the P2P server.

 It is still strongly recommended to change the password on your NVR to a strong password.

 Please note P2P is not supported by every product.
 Please check your product specification/documentation to confirm P2P is supported.